 High in iron, zinc, potassium, magnesium, and phosphorus, the crop holds many vitamins, including C, E, and A.

-Very importantly, it is low in niacin.
+Very importantly – without certain types of processing – it is low in bioavailable niacin (one form of the vitamin B3).
 Niacin is an organic compound and an essential human vitamin.
 People in countries whose diets consist primarily of corn are more likely to develop pellagra, a disease caused by low levels of niacin in the body.
 (Some genetically modified variants work around the niacin deficiency)

 The current frontrunner theory for the evolution of corn is it evolved from its precursor, teosinte.
 Scientists believe that it evolved from extinct precursor corn that contained glumes that covered the kernels.
 Today, you can find wild teosintes in the Southwestern Mexican state of Guerrero.